Skip to content

 • Else the body length is 0 for HTTP/1.1 keep-alive connections.

-This means a request without Content-Length or Transfer-Encoding is treated as having no body, and any bytes after the header terminator are parsed as the next request on the same connection.
-ExfilGuard does not read until EOF because EOF is only a valid delimiter when the connection is being closed.
+If a request has neither Content-Length nor Transfer-Encoding, ExfilGuard treats it as having no body.
+Any bytes after the header terminator belong to the next request on the same connection.
+ExfilGuard does not read until EOF, because EOF is only a valid delimiter when the connection is being closed.

 Legacy or Lenient Upstreams

 Some legacy servers treat a missing length as "read until close".
-With keep-alive connections this can lead to timeouts or unexpected behavior.
-If you must communicate with such servers, ensure clients send a Content-Length or Transfer-Encoding, or have the client send Connection: close so EOF becomes an explicit delimiter.
+On keep-alive connections that can lead to timeouts or other odd behavior.
+If you must talk to such servers, make sure clients send Content-Length or Transfer-Encoding, or send Connection: close so EOF becomes an explicit delimiter.